CycriLabs/keycloak-configurator/README.md

 The `client_id` variable can be used within the filename of secret templates as well.
 In comparison to the usage in templates, the `$` must be omitted.
 Each client is exported to a separate file then.
 Otherwise, multiple clients will overwrite each other.
-For example, as possible name could be `client_id-oidc.env`.
+For example, a possible name could be `client_id-oidc.env`.
+If there are two clients, `client-a` and `client-b`, the following files are created:

+- `client-a-oidc.env`
+- `client-b-oidc.env`

+It is possible to provide multiple secret templates at once.
+The configurator will generate a file for each client and secret template combination.
+If a secret template has the same name as an expanded file would have, this file has precedence.
+For example, if the following secrets templates are provided for the clients `client-a` and `client-b`:

+- `client-a-oidc.env`
+- `client_id-oidc.env`
+- `client_id-oidc.json`

+The following files are created:

+- `client-a-oidc.env` (based on `client-a-oidc.env`)
+- `client-b-oidc.env` (based on `client_id-oidc.env`)
+- `client-a-oidc.json` (based on `client_id-oidc.json`)
+- `client-b-oidc.json` (based on `client_id-oidc.json`)

 ### Sub-Command `rotate-secrets`